-As a network university, AAU is a member of many international networks and international collaborations that extend around the world.
+As a network university, AAU is a member of international networks and international collaborations that extend around the world.
 An overview of the international associations in which Aalborg University participates is provided below.

 AAU's international networks and alliances